matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 - The existing device can facilitate the new device in getting an access token
 - The existing device shares the secrets necessary to set up end-to-end encryption

+This proposal is split into three parts:

+1. An insecure rendezvous session API to allow the two devices to exchange the necessary data
+2. A secure channel to protect the data exchanged over the rendezvous session
+3. The OIDC login part and set up of E2EE

 ### Insecure rendezvous session

 It is proposed that an HTTP-based protocol be used to establish an ephemeral bi-directional communication session over